-(in essence, the air is able to 'hold' more water when it is warmer), leading to more water vapor in the atmosphere.
+As the temperature of the atmosphere rises, more water is evaporated from ground storage (rivers, oceans, reservoirs, soil).
+Because the air is warmer, the relative humidity can be higher (in essence, the air is able to 'hold' more water when it is warmer), leading to more water vapor in the atmosphere.
 As a GHG, the higher concentration of water vapor is then able to absorb more thermal indirect energy radiated from the Earth, thus further warming the atmosphere.
 The warmer atmosphere can then hold more water vapor and so on and so on.
 This is referred to as a "positive feedback loop."
 The extent to which this positive feedback loop will continue is unknown as there are also dynamics that hold the positive feedback loop in check.
-As an example, when water vapor increases in the atmosphere, more of it will eventually also condense into clouds, which are more able to reflect incoming solar radiation (thus allowing less energy to reach the earth's surface and heat it up).
+As an example, when water vapor increases in the atmosphere, more of it will eventually condense into clouds, which are more able to reflect incoming solar radiation (thus allowing less energy to reach the earth's surface and heat it up) (13).

-There are no human health effects from water vapor itself; however, when some pollutants come in contact with water vapor, they can dissolve and the water vapor can then act as a pollutant-carrying agent.
+There are no human health effects from water vapor itself; however, when some pollutants come in contact with water vapor, they can dissolve, and the water vapor can then act as a pollutant-carrying agent.
 The main source of water vapor is evaporation from the oceans (approximately 85 percent).
-Other sources include: evaporation from other water bodies, sublimation (change from solid to gas) from sea ice and snow, and transpiration from plant leaves.
+Other sources include evaporation from other water bodies, sublimation (change from solid to gas) from sea ice and snow, and transpiration from plant leaves.

 Carbon Dioxide: Carbon dioxide (CO2) is an odorless and colorless GHG.
 Outdoor levels of carbon dioxide are not high enough to result in negative health effects.
 Carbon dioxide is emitted from natural and manmade sources.
 Natural sources include: the decomposition of dead organic matter; respiration of bacteria, plants, animals and fungus; evaporation from oceans; and volcanic outgassing.
 Anthropogenic sources include: the burning of coal, oil, natural gas, and wood.
-Carbon dioxide is naturally removed from the air by photosynthesis, dissolution into ocean water, transfer to soils and ice caps, and chemical weathering of carbonate rocks (11).
+Carbon dioxide is naturally removed from the air by photosynthesis, dissolution into ocean water, transfer to soils and ice caps, and chemical weathering of carbonate rocks (14).

 Since the industrial revolution began in the mid-1700s, the sort of human activity that increases GHG emissions has increased dramatically in scale and distribution.
 Data from the past 50 years suggests a corollary increase in levels and concentrations.
 As an example, prior to the industrial revolution, CO2 concentrations were fairly stable at 280 parts per million (ppm).
 Today, they are around 370 ppm, an increase of more than 30 percent.
-Left unchecked, the concentration of carbon dioxide in the atmosphere is projected to increase to a minimum of 540 ppm by 2100 as a direct result of anthropogenic sources (12).
+Left unchecked, the concentration of carbon dioxide in the atmosphere is projected to increase to a minimum of 540 ppm by 2100 as a direct result of anthropogenic sources (15).

-Methane: Methane (CH4) is an extremely effective absorber of radiation, though its atmospheric concentration is less than carbon dioxide and its lifetime in the atmosphere is brief (10-12 years), compared to other GHGs.
-No health effects are known to occur from exposure to methane.
+Methane: Methane (CH4) is an extremely effective absorber of radiation, although its atmospheric concentration is less than carbon dioxide and its lifetime in the atmosphere is brief (10-12 years), compared to other GHGs.
+Exposure to high levels of methane can cause asphyxiation, loss of consciousness, headache and dizziness, nausea and vomiting, weakness, loss of coordination, and an increased breathing rate.

 Methane has both natural and anthropogenic sources.
 It is released as part of the biological processes in low oxygen environments, such as in swamplands or in rice production (at the roots of the plants).
 Over the last 50 years, human activities such as growing rice, raising cattle, using natural gas, and mining coal have added to the atmospheric concentration of methane.
-Other anthropocentric sources include fossil-fuel combustion and biomass burning.
+Other anthropocentric sources include fossil-fuel combustion and biomass burning (16).